-MIV-818 is a liver-directed orally administered prodrug of troxacitabine monophosphate.
-Intravenously administered troxacitabine has previously been shown to be effective against various forms of cancer, but the development was stopped due to e.g. systemic side effects.
+Fostroxacitabine bralpamide is a liver-directed orally administered prodrug of troxacitabine monophosphate.
+Intravenously administered troxacitabine has previously in clinical studies been shown to be effective against various forms of cancer.

-MIV-818 is instead being developed as an orally administered drug with a high antitumor activity that targets the liver.
+In order to avoid the challenge of systemic side effects fostroxacitabine bralpamide is instead being developed as an orally administered drug with a high antitumor activity that targets the liver.
 The intention is to achieve maximum concentration of the active substance in the tumor, or the tumors, while minimizing the systemic toxicity in the rest of the body.
-The goal is to improve the antitumor effect while reducing the risk of side effects.
+The goal is to improve the antitumor effect while reducing side effects.